detekt/detekt/detekt-generator/documentation/exceptions.md

 This rule reports `catch` blocks for exceptions that have a type that is too generic.
 It should be preferred to catch specific exceptions to the case that is currently handled.
-If the scope of the caught Exception is too broad it can lead to unintended exceptions being caught.
+If the scope of the caught exception is too broad it can lead to unintended exceptions being caught.

 #### Configuration options: